OmarAhmedAdel/2ABDOH-Sketch/README.md

   - To improve accuracy in corrections and modifications, users can also selectively erase portions of the sketch using the erase function.
   - Erace can work when hovering on a drawing with no need at all for mouse input.
-  - These actions are accessible by clicking on “Undo”, “Redo”, and “Erase” icons.
-Moreover, users can switch from erasing to drawing by clicking on the “Draw” icon and vice versa.
+  - These actions are accessible by clicking on "Undo", "Redo", and "Erase" icons.
+Moreover, users can switch from erasing to drawing by clicking on the "Draw" icon and vice versa.
 </details>
 <details>
   <summary> Clear All: </summary>

-  - This is responsible for deleting all the strokes drawn on the sketch and removing any opened item in the RAM by clicking on the “Clear All” icon.
+  - This is responsible for deleting all the strokes drawn on the sketch and removing any opened item in the RAM by clicking on the "Clear All" icon.
 </details>